IsaacCavallaro/cryptopals-crypto-challenges/README.md

 ## Overview

 This repository contains Python scripts for solving the Cryptopals challenges.
-Each challenge is in its own file, organized by set.
+Each challenge is in its own file, organised by set.
 The goal of this project is to not only solve the challenges but also to provide clear, documented solutions for anyone following along.

 ## How to Install Locally